domainaware/checkdmarc-web-backend/README.md

 ## Architecture

 This backend is separate from the [frontend project](https://github.com/domainaware/checkdmarc-web-frontend) to that the frontend can be placed behind Cloudflare to prevent abuse and DDoS attacks.
-The backend cannot be placed behind CloudFlare because the forward and reverse DNS entires need to match when checking SMTP TLS. to protect the backend, a filter will be placed on the server hosting the backend that will reject any requests not coming from the frontend webserver.
-Additionally, an API key is required to check for SMTP TLS.
+The backend cannot be placed behind CloudFlare because the forward and reverse DNS entires need to match when checking SMTP TLS.
+This also allows the backend to display a a simple webpage explaining its purpose to anyone visiting the reverse DNS hostname with a web browser.
+To prevent abuse, results are stored in a short-lived cache, and an API key is required to do SMTP TLS checks.

 ## Environment variables